 This a good place to start if you’re trying to make a case to management for adding more service desk workers.

 Whether you’re lucky enough to work at an adequately-staffed IT service desk or a poor sap who spends all day putting out fires, great cloud-based service desk software is an absolute necessity.
-The last thing you need at an IT service desk that’s stretched thin is software that complicates matters further.
+The last thing you need at a short-staffed IT service desk is software that complicates matters further.
 SaaS service desk software eliminates the hassles of running help desk software on your own servers, ensuring that you and the rest of the service desk team are using the latest ITSM software version at all times.